-Types of Face Masks
+Types of Facial Masks

-Better for normal to dry skin, masks such as cream masks are similar to very, very thick moisturisers.
+Better for normal to dry skin, masks such as cream masks are similar to very thick moisturisers.
 They’re applied in a thick layer, then gently rinsed off to reveal hydrated skin underneath.

 Masks containing charcoal are ideal for acne-prone skin - charcoal sponges up dirt and acne-causing bacteria, clearing breakouts for perfect skin.
 These can be used once or twice a week to keep skin clear of pimples.

 Peel-off masks are more than a social media gimmick - they’re a great way to fight off early fine lines and wrinkles.
 Once the mask is peeled off, the skin underneath is firmer and younger.
-They’re great as a once a week pick me up.
+They’re great as a once-a-week pick-me-up.

-When to Use Face Masks
+When to Use Facial Mask

 Peel-off, charcoal, clay, and cream masks are best used right after cleansing.
-Since these ones get washed off, you don’t want to apply your serums beforehand just to rinse them down the sink!
+Since these ones get washed off, you don’t want to apply your serums beforehand to rinse them down the sink!

-A sheet mask should follow toner.
+A sheet mask should follow the toner.
 Fun fact - if your skin is still damp from toner when you put your mask on, it’ll absorb the mask ingredients even better for super-hydrated skin.